Effects of a Single Universal Extra Dimension in $B_c \rightarrow (D_{s},D) \,\ell^+ \ell^-$ Decays: Introduction

 The main aim of this paper is to find the possible effects of the ACD model on some physical observables related to the \BcDll decays.
 We study differential decay rate, branching ratio, and polarization of final state leptons, including resonance contributions in as many as possible cases.
 We analyze these observables in terms of the compactification factor and the form factors.
-The form factors for \BcDll processes have been calculated using different quark models \cite{Geng2002, Faessler, Ho10, Ebert10} and three-point QCD sum rules \cite{Azizi08}.
+The form factors for \BcDll processes have been calculated using different quark models \cite{Geng2002}-\cite{Ebert10} and three-point QCD sum rules \cite{Azizi08}.
 In this work, we will use the form factors calculated in the constituent quark model \cite{Geng2002}.

 This paper is organized as follows.
-In section 2, we give the effective Hamiltonian for the quark level processes $b\rar s, d\, \ell^+ \ell^- $ with a brief discussion on the Wilson coefficients in the ACD model.
-We drive matrix element using the form factors and calculate the decay rate in section 3.
-In section 4, lepton polarizations are evaluated and in the last section, we introduce our numerical analysis and discuss the obtained results.
+In section 2, we give the effective Hamiltonian for the quark level processes $b\rar (s, d)\, \ell^+ \ell^- $ with a brief discussion on the Wilson coefficients in the ACD model.
+We derive matrix element using the form factors and calculate the decay rate in section 3.
+In section 4, lepton polarizations are evaluated and the last two sections are dedicated to our numerical analysis, discussion on the obtained results and conclusion.